 Your Education Program Plan (EPP) is your most important document.
 It defines your home education program, assures your authority, and prevents imposition of provincial testing.
 Your plan is flexible, and you may change it at any time in the year.
 Your current (or revised) plan must be approved by your facilitator and kept on file in the WISDOM office.

-Your plan should be based on Alberta Education's Schedule of Learner Outcomes.
+Your plan should be based on Alberta Education's Schedule of Learning Outcomes.
 These outcomes are to be achieved by the end of grade 12.
 Remember S.A.M. when you plan: Keep your plan Simple, Achievable, and Measurable.

 Program Plan Template:

-You may customize any of the following examples to suit your child, using the matching template.
-(Please download the template to your computer before filling in.)
-Or you may create a plan of your own design, or one you've found elsewhere online, ensuring that you include all elements from the checklist.
+You may customize the following template Word document to suit your child.
+If you prefer, you may create a plan of your own design, or one you've found elsewhere online, ensuring that you include all elements from the checklist.